imraf/lstm-frequency-filter/README.md

 ![Time Domain Signals](visualizations/01_time_domain_signals.png)

-*Each frequency has its own characteristic oscillation pattern.
-When combined, they create a complex waveform.*
+*Each frequency has its own characteristic oscillation pattern with unique phase offset.
+Notice how f3 (90°) starts at maximum while f1 (0°) starts at zero.
+When combined, they create complex interference patterns.*

 </div>